Global Senior Partner

 Department Maritime Qualified England and Wales - Barrister 1988, Solicitor 2002 Education (University) Frecheville Comprehensive Sheffield, University of Kingston (London) - LLB (Hons), Inns of Court School of Law - Barrister, QLTT - Solicitor Languages English

-Julian is the firm’s Senior Partner with global responsibility for the firms practice sectors and client base both in London and internationally.
+Julian is the firm’s Senior Partner with global responsibility for practice sectors and the client base both in London and internationally.
 He is himself an internationally recognised leader in shipping and international trade with over 30 years experience in mediation, arbitration and litigation.

-Julian is also internationally recognised as an expert in Sanctions and has handled matters involving Venezuela, North Korea, Belarus, Cuba, Syria, Iran, Iraq and more recently Russia.
-He handled the major sanctions listing for PB Tankers resulting in the fastest delisting in OFAC history.
+He is also internationally recognised as an expert in sanctions and has handled matters involving Venezuela, North Korea, Belarus, Cuba, Syria, Iran, Iraq and, more recently, Russia.
+He handled the major sanctions listing for PB Tankers, resulting in the fastest delisting in OFAC history.
 He has written many thought-leading pieces on sanctions and is regularly asked to provide his expert opinion in the trade press and at international conferences.